The KY-WV LSAMP 14th Annual Research Symposium will be held March 4-5, 2022 - hybrid in Lexington, KY or virtual.

 The Kentucky - West Virginia Louis Stokes Alliance for Minority Participation (KY-WV LSAMP) is a consortium of colleges and universities working together to create, enhance, and expand programs designed to broaden participation and increase the quality and quantity of students from underrepresented populations who receive degrees in science, technology, engineering, and mathematics (STEM) disciplines.
 Program goals and activities focus on undergraduate research experiences, graduate school preparation, and international experiences.
 LSAMP is a federally funded program through the National Science Foundation.
-KY-WV LSAMP is one of 50 alliances in the nation.
+KY-WV LSAMP is one of over 50 alliances in the nation.

 Transitional experience-- Making the move from high school to college can be challenging, but LSAMP programs offer social and educational support to make the college experience more fulfilling.